 Disclosure: All the Committee members provide advice to SES pro-bono and have no day to day responsibility at SES.
-The Advisors may have personal investments and hold directorship positions in listed Companies.
-While directorships are public knowledge, investments are not known publicly.
+The Advisors may have personal investments and hold directorships in listed Companies.
+While directorships are in public knowledge, investments are not known publicly.
 However, such investments and positions neither affect SES policy nor impacts any of SES analysis.
 It is made abundantly clear that SES reports are not shared with advisory board members neither individually nor collectively.
 SES' policy and guidelines are generic in nature and SES is entirely responsible for adherence to the guidelines.
-In case SES does not follow/adhere to its own policies in respect of its advisory Committee.
+In case SES does not follow/adhere to its own policies in respect of its advisory reports, responsibility for such failure solely rests with SES and cannot be attributed to any member of the Advisory Committee.
 It is also certified that there has been no and there will be no financial transaction or compensation of any type between SES and Independent Advisors.